sesh/bm2/README.md

 - Ansible must be installed on your local machine
 - Target should be running Ubuntu 22.04
+- The domain that you are deploying to must be in `ALLOWED_HOSTS`

 ```bash
 pipenv run python manage.py up bm2.brntn.me --email=<your-email>